-Some people don’t have symptoms, and might not even know they have it.
-But if it’s a severe case, it causes problems that need to be treated.
+You may not have symptoms, or even be aware that you have it.
+But a severe case can cause problems that need to be treated.

-Syringomyelia is most common in adults aged 20 to 40, but it can happen to people of all ages.
+Syringomyelia is most common in adults ages 20 to 40, but it can happen to people of all ages.
 Men are more likely to get it than women.

-You get this condition when the normal flow of cerebrospinal fluid, the fluid that protects the spinal cord and brain, is blocked.
+You get this condition when something blocks the normal flow of cerebrospinal fluid, which protects your spinal cord and brain.
 It enters the central canal of the spinal cord and can cause a cyst to form.

 With syringomyelia, there are two main reasons this fluid can get blocked or rerouted: a birth defect or trauma.

 Congenital syringomyelia, also called communicating syringomyelia, usually happens when there’s a problem with the baby’s brain development during pregnancy.
-A defect that doctors call a “Chiari I malformation” causes the lower part of the baby’s brain to push downward into his spinal canal.
+A defect that doctors call a “Chiari I malformation” causes the lower part of the baby’s brain to push downward into their spinal canal.
 This blocks the normal flow of fluid between the spine and the brain, and a cyst forms.
 But not everyone with a Chiari I malformation gets this disorder.
 Symptoms usually show up between ages 25 and 40.

 - Swelling of the covering of the spinal cord